Skip to Main Content

 Identity theft is a crime in which someone accesses information to commit fraud, typically by getting false credentials, opening new accounts in someone else's name or using someone else's existing accounts.

 Identity theft is a serious crime in the United States.
-Over 12.6 billion dollars were stolen from identity theft victims in 2019.
-Based on an online survey of 5,020 US adults conducted by The Harris Poll on behalf of NortonLifeLock, January 2020.
+Over 29 billion dollars were stolen from identity theft victims in 2022.
+Based on an online survey of 505 U.S. adults who experienced ID theft in 2022, conducted for Gen™ (formerly NortonLifeLock) by The Harris Poll, January 2023.

 You can take steps to help avoid having your identity stolen.
 First, you'll need to know how identity theft occurs and how to spot it.